 Plays with too few characters - Although there is a market in professional and community theatre for two or three character plays, they are extremely difficult for us to market.
 For ten minute plays or shorter works, this is okay, but for most one acts and full lengths, large casts work best.
 Also, we're interested in well-drawn, multi-dimensional female characters.

 HOW TO SUBMIT AND WHAT TO INCLUDE

-We highly encourage you to send your submission via our Web site at www.brookpub.com, by clicking on Submit a Play in the Author’s Corner on the left border.
+We highly encourage you to send your submission via our Web site at www.brookpub.com, by clicking on Submit a Play in the Author’s Corner located at the bottom right hand corner.

 When you submit a play, please include the following:

 Short synopsis of the work